Data Science Interview Questions and Answers for Fresher’s and Experienced Candidates

 Ans: Some of the simple and effective statistical methods which can be useful for all the data scientists are:

 Q7.
-Which are few of the common shortcomings of the linear model in Data Science?
+Which are a few of the common shortcomings of the linear model in Data Science?

 Ans: Some of the vital disadvantages of using the linear model are:

-The hypothesis of the linearity can consist of lot of errors in it.
+- The hypothesis of linearity can consist of a lot of errors.

-There are too many huge number problems which cannot be effortlessly solved.
+- There are too many huge number problems that cannot be effortlessly solved.

 Q8.
 Name some of the common problems which are encountered by all the data analysts today?